Jemurai/policy/policies/Data_Classification_Policy.md

 When it comes to data retention and destruction, there are competing priorities from a privacy and security perspective.
 Some regulations suggest that personal information should only be stored for the shortest possible time that it is needed.
-Others mandage that data be retained to ensure proper investigations can be conducted.
+Others mandate that data be retained to ensure proper investigations can be conducted.

 {{company_name}} works to find an appropriate balance between these competing priorities.